Articles/Education about Sleep

-- EXERCISE: Exercise during the day, preferably in the late afternoon before dinner.
+- Exercise: Exercise during the day, preferably in the late afternoon before dinner.
 Don’t exercise within 4 hours of going to bed.
 Aerobic exercise (not necessarily “aerobics,” but the type that gets your heart beating and gets you sweating for 20 minutes or more) is best, but 45 minutes to an hour of brisk walking will work.

-- REGULAR BEDTIME/WAKE TIME: Go to bed and get up at regular times, even if you’re tired in the morning.
-Don’t vary your time of going to bed or getting up.
-However, if you have consistent sleep problems, then try getting up half an hour earlier in the morning than your usual time; it may help you get to sleep that night.
+- Regular bedtime and wake-up time: Go to bed and get up at regular times, even if you’re tired in the morning.
+Don’t vary your bedtime or wake-up time.
+However, if you have consistent sleep problems, try getting up half an hour earlier in the morning than your usual time; it may help you get to sleep that night.

-- NO STIMULANTS: Avoid alcohol, caffeine, nicotine, sugar or other stimulants within 4 hours of going to bed.
+- No stimulants: Avoid alcohol, caffeine, nicotine, sugar or other stimulants within 4 hours of going to bed.
 Avoid even moderate use during the day.
 If you must have caffeine, have it only in the AM, and have small amounts.
 If you continue to have problems, stop drinking coffee and caffeine completely – but wean yourself slowly.

-- SLEEP RITUAL: Develop a 30-minute or more sleep ritual before bedtime.
+- Sleep ritual: Develop a 30-minute or more sleep ritual before bedtime.
 This is a relaxing activity you do every night in the same order at about the same time before you get into bed.
 Avoid vigorous physical or mental activity and emotional upsets.
-A hot shower, bath, or other relaxing or inspirational reading activity may be helpful.
+A hot shower, bath, or other relaxing or inspirational activity may be helpful.
 In addition, recent research has shown that wearing very warm socks as you get ready to sleep (and then taking them off as you get into bed) can increase the body’s readiness to sleep.

-- THE BED IS FOR SLEEP: Eliminate non-sleep activities in bed (such as reading or doing other work) to strengthen associations between your bed and sleeping (unless these other activities are part of your sleep ritual.)
+- The bed is for sleep: Eliminate non-sleep activities in bed (such as reading or doing other work) to strengthen associations between your bed and sleeping (unless these other activities are part of your sleep ritual.)

-- NAPS: Only take quick “power” naps no longer than 20 minutes and no later than the afternoon.
+- Naps: Only take quick “power” naps no longer than 20 minutes and no later than the afternoon.

-- THOUGHTS: Keep a notebook by your bed.
+- Thoughts: Keep a notebook by your bed.
 If something is on your mind, you can get some peace by writing it down, knowing it will be there when you wake up.
 Then, focus on positive thoughts.

-- MENTAL HEALTH: Talk to a therapist to rule out any psychological causes of sleep disturbance.
+- Mental health: Talk to a therapist to rule out any psychological causes of sleep disturbance.

 Developed by Bert H. Epstein, Psy.D., California State University, Sacramento, Psychological Counseling Services.
-Revised January 2009.
+Revised January 2009